-The Physics > Set menu adds physics properties to your selection.
+The Add > Physics menu (right click or in Property window) adds physics properties to your selection.

 All physics properties of an object are visible in the Window > Property window.

-In the Property window there is a Physics Components rollout with an Add Component dropdown.
-The contents of this dropdown are context sensitive and show the physics components that can be added to the selected object.
+In the Property window there is a Add > Physics button that brings down a list of physics options that can be applied to selected object.
+The list is context sensitive and show the physics components that can be added to the selected object.
 Adding such a component will populate the Property window with new rollouts and attributes.

 Rigid bodies and colliders have a Rigid Body Enabled and Collision Enabled, respectively.
 This check box that can be used to temporarily disable rigid body and collision behavior respectively without entirely removing the respective component and losing all the attribute settings.